, Tunnel Creek and Geikie Gorge

 .
 Fossil sponges, brachiopods, nautiloids and some stromatolites may be found in the slope deposits.
 Around the reef, lies calcareous mudstones, sandstones and thin limestone desposits.
 Fossil ammonoids (shelled animals that are now extinct), nautiloids and more than 25 species of the prehistoric, armour-plated fishes, that dominated Devonian times, may be found.Windjana Gorge

 is part of this ancient Devonian reef system rising above the Lennard River.
-The gorge is some 3.5km long and is a spectacular fissured grey and orange
+The gorge is some 3.5km long and is a spectacular fissured grey

 stretch of towering cliffs above the alluvial floodplain.
 During the wet season, the river floods in a spectacular torrent of raging white water but during the peak tourist season (the "dry") visitors can enjoy walking along its banks and sometimes its sandy river bed.
 The deep, moist soils of the riverbank support the tall broad-leaved leichardt tree, native figs and the paper-barked cadjeputs.
 These trees also provide shelter from the hot sun for many waterbirds, fruit bats and corellas.
 Freshwater crocodiles can often be seen in the pools.